Buying a Second Home in Florida: Mortgage, Down Payment & Loans

 Home Equity Line of Credit for a Second Home

-Another common option for purchasing a vacation home is aHome Equity Line of Credit.
+Another common option for purchasing a vacation home is aHome Equity Line of Credit (HELOC).
 This may be a great option if you have substantial equity built up in your current home.
-More importantly, using your equity as a line of credit can definitely be a financially savvy approach to increasing your assets.
+More importantly, using your equity as a line of credit can definitely be a financially-savvy approach to increasing your assets.

 Furthermore, since vacation homes are typically viewed as long-term purchases this often alleviates the risk of needing to sell the property quickly to access your equity.